 There’s two tricks that go with making this recipe that we want to share with you.
-We reserve our tips, tricks, and secrets for registered members or people who will share our content.
-Please either login or create a fee account by registering.
-Its easy to register with your social media account, all we need is your email address.
+We reserve our best tips, tricks, and secrets for registered members or people who will share our content.
+Please either login or create a free account by registering or simply use a social media account to shrare.

 Slice the beef at a diagonal bias to create pieces that are about (1 1/2 x 2inch) or (3.5 x 5cm).

 Repeat this process to slice all the beef to this size.

 Season the beef with salt, black pepper, and caraway.

 Liberally coat each piece of piece of beef with flour, let the beef sit in the flour for 2-3 minutes, then shake off excess.

 While the beef is resting whip the eggs in a mixing bowl.

 Place the floured beef in the whipped eggs, and let them bathe in the egg for 2-3 minutes.

 While the beef is resting preheat the griddle on medium-low heat.